-• The main article on Page One, often called the Lede Story (see above).

-To avoid confusion with metallic lead, once used in newspaper production, it is spelled "lede."
+Flooding wipes out two communities

+not needed.)

 By Brian Thevenot and Manuel Torres

 Staff writers

 As Jerry Rayes piloted his boat down St. Claude Avenue, just past the Industrial Canal, the eerie screams that could barely be heard from the roadway grew louder as, one by one, faces of desperate families appeared on rooftops, on balconies and in windows, some of them waving white flags.

 The scene wouldn't change for the next three hours, as Rayes and his son and nephew boated down St. Claude Avenue and deep into St. Bernard Parish, where water smothered two-story houses, people and animals.
 The men had to duck to miss streetlights that towered over Judge Perez Drive, the parish's main thoroughfare.

 The people Rayes rescued all told the same story, already written on their stunned and shivering

+"Lede" has two different meanings:

+- The main article on Page One, often called the Lede Story (see above).

+- The first one or two introductory paragraphs of an article (see left).

+To avoid confusion with metallic lead (Pb), once used in newspaper production, it is spelled "lede."

 Dual or Double Byline

 Credit Line or Agency Credit

-Lede (the first one or two meaningful paragraphs, highlighted here in green)
+Lede (The first one or two meaningful paragraphs, highlighted here in green.)

-Undated (or Undatelined) Story
+- Undated (or Undatelined) Story

-e Times-Picayun
+e Times-Picayune

 See FLOOD, A-6

 Jump Line

 Anatomy of an Article